dcsndevs/exam-practice/README.md

 ### CSS Validator:
 1. The W3 validator highlighted 1 error regarding the use of a wrongly written code for align-items.
-A value of "right " was used rather than center or start.
+A value of "right " was used rather than centre or start.
 These codes were then rewritten correctly.
 2. The validator highlighted 3 warnings regarding using codes that is a vendor extended pseudo-element.
 ![CSS Validator](documentation/css-validator.png)
 ![CSS-warnings](documentation/css-validator-warnings.png)

 ### WAVE:
 WAVE is a web accessibility evaluation tool powered by [WebAIM](https://webaim.org/).
 WAVE helped identify an initial error were h3 was used without h2 element being in sequence.
-It also highligh an issue with the  te4xt alignment (Justiify) used.
+It also highlight an issue with the  te4xt alignment (Justify) used.
 These errors were then corrected.
 At the second test, no major accessibility error was found except for a minor contrast error concerning the orange color of a part of the logo that's against a white background.

 ### Color Contrast: